We can all agree that social media marketing is not for the faint-hearted.

 - Narrow-targeted social media ads

-According to The Social Shepherd, 75% of all video views are accrued from mobile devices.
-And app analytics firm App Annie says that as of June 2021, users on average watch over 24 hours of content per month on TikTok.
-Another interesting finding is that 90% of vertical videos (Instagram Reel, Instagram Story, IGTV, TikTok video) have a higher watch completion rate compared to horizontal ones.
+Another interesting finding is that 90% of vertical videos (Instagram Reel, Instagram Story, Facebook Reels, TikTok videos, YouTube Shorts) have a higher watch completion rate compared to horizontal ones.

 Data and reports aside, if you looked at your own social media networks, we are sure you would notice that you personally consume more and more short-form videos when you are scrolling.